 Lowe adds: “Next year we’ll be focussing on expanding our new product ranges and making sure we’re offering our clients the latest furniture trends and colours.”

 Also looking to the future, Rice says 2020 looks exciting with more variety in our stock than their competitors: “Our new range of unique furniture is something that we have been developing for a while.
 We keep an eye on interior trends for this, while ensuring that we have all the classic furniture to offer alongside it.

-But supplying these items is not without its challenges.
+But supplying these items is not without its challenges and for warehouse services use this link.
 Williams says: “Logistics is always a challenge in the furniture industry, so with this in mind we’ve invested in electric vehicles.
 Not only are they cheaper to run but we’re also doing our bit to reduce harmful air pollution which is very important to us as a company.”

 Eco concerns are also paramount for Lowe: “We are always looking at new furniture stock ideas and trends and love hearing from our clients on what they might be looking for which has a huge influence on where we invest.
 However, it’s really important for us that we are not entirely focused on new stock when it comes to expenditure, but also the broader investments that we need to make our business better and more efficient.

 “For example, with the change in legislation regarding ULEZ (Ultra Low Emission Zone) for London we have purchased new transportation that will help us remain compliant; not only because we are very conscious of our own Carbon footprint, but also because this is a policy that looks set to roll out across the UK in the near future and we want to stay ahead of the curve.”